salil-01/Cointab_Assignment/README.md

 # Bulk Data Management App

-This is a full-stack web application built with React Js, Chakra UI, Node.js, Express, and MySQL.
+It is a full-stack web application built with React Js, Chakra UI, Node.js, Express, and MySQL.
 The app fetches data from a REST API, processes it, and stores it in a MySQL database.
 It provides functionality to delete all stored data and display stored data in a tabular format with filtering based on the country.